tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/optimizer/VariationalSGD.md

 #### Args:

 * <b>`batch_size`</b>: Scalar `int`-like `Tensor`.
 The number of examples in a minibatch in the data set.
 Note: Assumes the loss is taken as the mean over a minibatch.
 Otherwise if the sum was taken set this to 1.
 * <b>`total_num_examples`</b>: Scalar `int`-like `Tensor`.
 The total number of examples in the data set.
 * <b>`max_learning_rate`</b>: Scalar `float`-like `Tensor`.
 A maximum allowable
   effective coordinate-wise learning rate.
 The algorithm scales down any effective learning rate (i.e. after preconditioning) that is larger than this.
 (Default: `1`)
 * <b>`preconditioner_decay_rate`</b>: Scalar `float`-like `Tensor`.
 The exponential
   decay rate of the rescaling of the preconditioner (RMSprop).
 (This is "alpha" in Mandt et al. (2017)).
 Should be smaller than but nearly `1` to approximate sampling from the posterior.
 (Default: `0.95`)
 * <b>`burnin`</b>: Scalar `int`-like `Tensor`.
 The number of iterations to collect gradient statistics to update the preconditioner before starting to draw noisy samples.
 (Default: `25`)
 * <b>`burnin_max_learning_rate`</b>: Scalar `float`-like `Tensor`.
 Maximum learning
   rate to use during the burnin period.
   (Default: `1e-8`)
 * <b>`use_single_learning_rate`</b>: Boolean Indicates whether one single learning rate is used or coordinate_wise learning rates are used.
   (Default: `False`)
 * <b>`name`</b>: Python `str` describing ops managed by this function.
   (Default: `"VariationalSGD"`)

 #### Raises:

-* <b>`InvalidArgumentError`</b>: If preconditioner_decay_rate is a `Tensor` not in
+  InvalidArgumentError: If preconditioner_decay_rate is a `Tensor` not in
     `(0,1]`.

 #### References